 Chief Scientist and Co-Founder

-Prior to his time at Accion, Louis worked both academically and professionally with NASA to investigate ion engine operating modes; design, test, and assemble interplanetary exploration rovers; and manage technical and programmatic risks for manned spaceflight systems.
+Prior to his time at Accion, Louis worked both academically and professionally with NASA to investigate ion engine operating modes at Glenn Research Center; to design, test, and assemble interplanetary exploration rovers at the Jet Propulsion Laboratory; and to manage technical and programmatic risks for manned spaceflight systems for Johnson Space Center.

-Mr. Perna holds an M.S. in Aeronautics and Astronautics, a B.S. in Aerospace Engineering from MIT, and was named one of the Forbes’ 30 Under 30 and Inc. Magazine’s 30 Under 30.
+Louis holds an S.M. in Aeronautics and Astronautics and an S.B. in Aerospace Engineering from MIT, and he was named one of Forbes’ 30 Under 30 and Inc. Magazine’s 30 Under 30.
+Louis has been cleared to the Top Secret SCI level for work with the U.S. Government.